James Brendan Connolly: Schooner championship

 Connolly was a crew member of the victorious schooner Esperanto in 1920, during the first International Fishing Schooner Championship Races in Halifax, Nova Scotia.
-He wrote of this in Collier's Weekly on December 25, 1920 and in The Book of the Gloucester Fishermen, published in 1927.
+He wrote of this in Collier's Weekly on December 25, 1920, and in The Book of the Gloucester Fishermen, published in 1927.

 Politics

 In 1912, Connolly was the Progressive nominee for Congress from South Boston and Dorchester.
 He was defeated by incumbent Congressman James Michael Curley.

 When Curley resigned to become Mayor of Boston in 1914, Connolly ran again in the special election to replace him, but finished third behind James A. Gallivan and Republican Frank Brier.
+He died in 1957 at 88.